Billy Caceres, PhD, MSN, BSN, BA, FAAN, FAHA

-He is currently the Principal Investigator (PI) of several studies to understand social and structural determinants of sleep and cardiovascular health in marginalized adults.
-In 2019, Caceres began a career development award from the National Heart, Lung, and Blood Institute, which examines the associations of sexual identity, adverse life experiences, and cardiovascular health in sexual minority (lesbian and bisexual) women and their heterosexual sisters.
-Caceres is the PI of the recently completed RESTORE Study.
-The RESTORE Study, funded by a seed grant from Columbia University's Data Science Institute, is a 30-day daily diary study that uses data science techniques to examine the associations of intersectional discrimination with sleep health and blood pressure in Black and Latinx LGBTQ+ adults.
-In 2022, he was awarded an intramural pilot award from the CSGMHR to investigate the influence of structural discrimination on the cardiovascular health of sexual minority adults.
+He is currently the Principal Investigator (PI) of several studies to understand social and structural determinants of cardiovascular and sleep health in marginalized adults.
+His career development award from the National Heart, Lung, and Blood Institute (NHLBI) examines the associations of sexual identity, adverse life experiences, and cardiovascular health in sexual minority (lesbian and bisexual) women and their heterosexual sisters.
+Caceres is the PI of a 30-day daily diary study, funded by the Columbia University's Data Science Institute, that uses data science techniques to examine the associations of intersectional discrimination with sleep health and blood pressure in Black and Latinx LGBTQ+ adults.
+He recently received funding from NHBLI to conduct a daily diary study that examines the influence of intersectional discrimination on home blood pressure in a sample of adults that is diverse in terms of sexual identity, race, ethnicity, and gender.

 Caceres is a fellow of the American Heart Association, American Academy of Nursing, and New York Academy of Medicine.
 He received the 2020 National Institutes of Health's Sexual and Gender Minority Early-Stage Investigator Award.

 Credentials & Experience